underfisk/neo/docs/introduction.md

 neocli create project-name
 ```
 Without CLI:
-Create a folder, initialize your npm and add neo as a depedencie
+Create a folder, initialize your npm and add neo as a dependency

 Default folder structure using NeoCLI:
 ```bash